DataDog/watermarkpodautoscaler/README.md

    helm install $DD_NAMEWPA -n $DD_NAMESPACE ./chart/watermarkpodautoscaler
    ```

+#### kubectl plugin

+The WatermarkPodAutoscaler Controler comes with a kubectl plugin providing a set of helper utilities. more information on the dedicated documentation page: [docs/kubect-plugin.md](docs/kubect-plugin.md)

 ### The process

 Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/main/deploy/crds/datadoghq.com_watermarkpodautoscalers_cr.yaml) in the same namespace as your target deployment.